babylonchain/btc-staker/README.md

    hour, testnet takes a few hours, and mainnet could take a few days.
 4. Ensure that you use a legacy (non-descriptor) wallet, as BTC Staker doesn't currently support descriptor wallets.
-5. You can also use `bitcoin.conf` to set necessary flags, details of which are mentioned in this Bitcoin [wiki](https://en.bitcoin.it/wiki/Signet) page.
-Ensure you have set all the flags in `bitcoin.conf` we used in the systemd service file template above.
+5. You can also use `bitcoin.conf` instead of using flags in the `bitcoind` cmd.
+   Please check the Bitcoin signet [wiki](https://en.bitcoin.it/wiki/Signet) and this manual [here](https://manpages.org/bitcoinconf/5) to learn how to set `bitcoin.conf`.
+Ensure you have configured the `bitcoind.conf` correctly and set all the required parameters as shown in the systemd service file above.

 ### Staker daemon (`stakerd`) configuration